webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/jetapp-api.md

 ## app.getService\(\)

-The method returns a service by its name, passed to the method as a parameter.
+The method returns a service by its name.
 Call this method to use a service:

 ```javascript
 // views/form.js